Harsh-Sinha/triton-kernel-fusion/README.md

       Ctrl + P` on Windows/Linux) and open `C/C++: Edit Configurations (UI)`.
     - Open "Advanced Settings" and paste the full path to `compile_commands.json` into the "Compile Commands" textbox.

+# Add triton binaries to your path variable
+Once you have succesfully built you will have the following to your environment path.

+`/full/path/to/your/triton/root/dir/python/build/cmake.OS-ARCH-cpython-VERSION/bin`

+Where OS, ARCH, and VERSION are going to be specific to your machine.
+Please locate this folder and make sure it exists.
+Place the following at the bottom in .bashrc

+`export PATH=/full/path/to/your/triton/root/dir/python/build/cmake.OS-ARCH-cpython-VERSION/bin${PATH:+:${PATH}}`

+NOTE: this should be an actual path in your system and not the pseudo path above

 # Running tests